|Taga, Shiga (多賀町; Taga-chō)|

 To Taga Taisha Shrine, you can walk from the train station.
 For other places, catch a taxi from the train station.
 Buses leave infrequently.

 Placemarks in Google Maps are in English.
+Click on upper right icon to enlarge.

 |Taga Taisha Setsubun||Taga Matsuri|